-5. The Reading Area Has a Fully Approved SIP for the Purposes of Redesignation redesignation.
+3. The State College Area Has a Fully Approved SIP for the Purposes of Redesignation

+EPA has fully approved the Pennsylvania SIP for the purposes of redesignation.
 EPA may rely on prior SIP approvals in approving a redesignation request.
 Calcagni Memo, p.
 3; Southwestern Pennsylvania Growth Alliance v.
-Browner, 144 F. 3d 984, 989-90 (6th Cir.
-1998), Wall v.
+Browner, 144 F. 3d 984, 989- 90 (6th Cir.
+1998); Wall v.
 EPA, 265 F.3d 426 (6th Cir.
 2001), plus any additional measures it may approve in conjunction with a redesignation action.
-See 68 FR at 25425 (May 12, 2003) and citations therein.
-The Reading Area was a 1-hour maintenance area which had been a moderate nonattainment area at the time of its designation as a basic 8-hour ozone nonattainment area on April 30, 2004 (69 FR 23857).
-No Part D submittal requirements have come due prior to the submittal of the 8-hour maintenance plan for the area.
+See also, 68 FR at 25425 (May 12, 2003) and citations therein.

+The State College Area was a 1-hour attainment/unclassifiable area at the time of its designation as a basic 8-hour ozone nonattainment area on April 30, 2004 (69 FR 23857).
+Because the State College Area was a 1-hour attainment/ unclassifiable area, there are no previous Part D SIP submittal requirements.
+Also, no Part D submittal requirements have come due prior to the submittal of the 8-hour maintenance plan for the area.
 Therefore, all Part D submittal requirements have been fulfilled.
-Because there are no outstanding SIP submission requirements applicable for the purposes of redesignation of the Reading Area, the applicable implementation plan satisfies all pertinent SIP requirements.
-As indicated previously, EPA believes that with Part D nonattainment plan submissions and not linked to the area's nonattainment status are not applicable requirements for purposes of redesignation.
-EPA also believes that Pennsylvania has fulfilled all 8-hour Part D requirements applicable for purposes of redesignation.
+Because there are no outstanding SIP submission requirements applicable for the purposes of redesignation of the State College Area, the applicable implementation plan satisfies all pertinent SIP requirements.
+As indicated previously, EPA believes that the section 110 elements not connected with Part D nonattainment plan submissions and not linked to the area's nonattainment status are not applicable requirements for purposes of redesignation.
+EPA also believes that no 8-hour Part D requirements applicable for purposes of redesignation have yet become due for the State College Area, and therefore they need not be approved into the SIP prior to redesignation.